gambuzzi/code_tests/01-BBB.md

 If a * b = N, you may decrement N to the larger of a and b.
 For example, given 100, you can reach 1 in five steps with the following route: 100 -> 10 -> 9 -> 3 -> 2 -> 1.

-## 420

-This problem was asked by Microsoft.

-A number is considered perfect if its digits sum up to exactly 10.

-Given a positive integer n, return the n-th perfect number.

-For example, given 1, you should return 19.
-Given 2, you should return 28.

 ## 422

 This problem was asked by Salesforce.